malumisa/sql-challenge/README.md

 ## Process

 ## Data Modelling and Engineering
-Here i inspected tge six csv files  and skectehd an ERD as shown below
+Here i inspected the six csv files  and skectehd an ERD as shown below
 ![QuickDBD-Empl](https://user-images.githubusercontent.com/111699427/210419223-5a70b216-6a4e-4969-a9a8-6c5ca7c028ec.jpg)

+The folder files contains the image of the ERD, .sql schema, .sql queries, and results from the data analysis carried out
 ## Data Analysis
 1. List the employee number, last name, first name, sex, and salary of each employee.